rt2yrru/youtube_dl_custom_old/README.md

               -using youtube-dl via java i.e youtube-dl-java -> jvm -> python -> youtube-dl

+	      -This will be soon merged into this project under sub directory java

 2 .()

                - using youtube-dl via c and c++
 	       - currently testing their behaviour

+	       -This will be soon added into this project under sub directory c for c
+	       c++ for c++